Sakthisreekalaichelvan/Numpy-Operations/README.md

 5. Numpy Array functions
 6. Statistics with numpy arrays and Polynomial operations

-It also includes the definitions, explanation and comments between the code for easy understanding
+It also includes the definitions, explanation and comments between the code for easy understanding.

 **To Start with the learning**

 Install and import the numpy library with the command:

 pip install numpy